 What’s the role of server location in disconnects?

 Proximity and routing quality matter.
 A nearby server with good peering usually yields lower latency, fewer hops, and fewer disconnects.
 If one location is unstable, switch to another with better ping.
-Openvpn tcp or udp which one should you pick for your vpn
+Norton vpn not working on iphone heres how to fix it fast 2026

 Should I contact my ISP if VPN drops persist?